Tobacco Harm Reduction

 The Tholos Foundation publishes a monthly newsletter devoted to international developments related to tobacco harm reduction.
 Each edition includes must-read articles, groundbreaking studies, and updates on what Tholos is doing to promote global THR.
 You can sign up for our newsletter here.

 Tholos is constantly engaging with our global allies on educational efforts related to tobacco harm reduction.
 Listed below are a few of our recent actions.
-For more information, please sign up for our newsletter or contact Karl Abramson, Tholos’ Consumer Issues Fellow, at [email protected]
+For more information, please sign up for our newsletter or contact Tim Andrews, The Tholos Foundation’s Director of Consumer Freedom, at [email protected]

 |Educating Thai Lawmakers on Harm Reduction|